02 May Helping Children Tackle Anxiety With This Treatment Program

 A number of psychologists around Australia are accredited to offer the Cool Kids program, and it is offered as a 10-session, 10-week face-to-face program at the Centre for Emotional Health Clinic at Macquarie University in Sydney.

-An 8-lesson, 10-week online version of the program is about to be launched nationally for children seven to 12.
-Utilising the parent as coach, it uses animations, illustrations, activity sheets and real-life tasks, with extra tips and weekly telephone support to the parent coach from clinicians.
-You can register your interest now at mq.edu.au/ceh-clinic, email email@example.com or call (02) 9850 8711.
+An 8-lesson, 10-week online version of the program is available nationally for children seven to 12.
+Utilising the parent as a coach, it uses animations, illustrations, activity sheets and real-life tasks, with extra tips and weekly telephone support to the parent coach from clinicians.
+You can register your interest now at mq.edu.au/ceh-clinic, email firstname.lastname@example.org or call (02) 9850 8711.

 Also available is Cool Kids and Adolescent Health (7-17 yrs) for kids experiencing ongoing psychosomatic concerns (available via Skype/telephone), and Cool Kids Taking Control Online (7-12 yrs), an online course for children experiencing peer victimisation and anxiety.